kerosene5/template-cybersec-finova/README.md

 The third option, using a `Virtual Machine`, is something I recommend you do because it allows you to try out multiple linux distros.
 Also, the __VM__ makes it very easy to undo any mistakes.
 And trust me, you will make a lot of mistakes!

+For people with Apple Silicon Macs (M1, M2, M3), `Virtual Machine` is the recommended approach due to hardware compatibility issues with native installation.

 __Pick the option that interests you the most!__